juanmigutierrez/juanmigutierrez/README.md

 ### Besides Data Science and Machine Learning, what do I do and what do I love? 👇

 - ❤️ I enjoy learning new things stuff and help people learning.
-- ⚡ I do research on differential privacy.
+- ⚡ I do research and experiment and share the solution on blogs
 - 😊 I love see cartoons and anime.
 - 🎥 Sometimes I help to organize Data Science and Machine Learning Conferences.